PFAS Chemicals in India: Factory Use, Health Risks, Environmental Impact & Future Regulations

 Per- and Polyfluoroalkyl Substances (PFAS) are often called “forever chemicals”—and for good reason.
 In India, the rapid expansion of manufacturing industries has silently increased the use of PFAS in factories, consumer goods, and industrial processes.
 While these chemicals offer performance benefits, their long-term consequences on human health and the environment are alarming.

-In this comprehensive guide, we explore how PFAS chemicals are used in Indian factories, their health risks, environmental impact, and what future regulations in India may look like.
+In this comprehensive guide, we explore how PFAS chemicals are used in Indian factories, their health risks, environmental impact, and wh kiat future regulations in India may look like.

 Table of Contents